 Yumi was born and grew up in east Tokyo where people took care of each other warmly.
 Her father worked for JNR, Japan National Railways, for more than 50 years, which took Yumi all across Japan thanks to the family discount.
 This background was an ideal training for her future career as a tour guide!
 She majored in Chinese ancient literature and Chinese language in Waseda University & Qinhua University in Beijing.
 Yumi stayed in west coast of the US, and then returned to Japan to start guiding in both English & Chinese, and teaching English.
-Yumi set up her travel agency Kingfisher JAPAN KK in 2017 to introduce the essence of Japan through her sharp eyes.
+After working for a British travel agency as a managing director, Yumi set up her travel agency Kingfisher JAPAN KK in 2017 to introduce the essence of Japan through her sharp eyes.
 She specializes in Japanese art and literature, and is also an expert leader of walking & trekking tours.
 As a distinctive storyteller, Yumi will ensure that you have a wonderful time travelling during your stay in Japan.

 Izumi was born and grew up in Kyoto City, except for one year staying in the United States as an exchange student at a public high school.
 She worked as a travel agent for four years after graduating a junior college in Kyoto.
 Besides making reservations and planning itineraries, she enjoyed leading tours as a tour conductor.

 She has been working as an English-speaking tour guide since 2006.
 She loves to introduce famous and beautiful places, and traditional culture such as tea ceremony in Kyoto.
 Moreover, she would like to invite you to her ‘secret’ less crowded paths in Kyoto.
 She also enjoys meeting local cats and dogs with her clients during her tours.